NGO PROOF’s Legacy of Rape exhibition in Geneva and Washington shows photographs and text documenting the stories of survivors of sexual violence.

 "The Legacy of Rape" gives voice to those who have survived rape in conflict zones.

 Rape has become one of the most prevalent weapons of war employed in countries worldwide.
-Thousands of survivors of sexual violence from Nepal to Colombia now live in silence and shame without even the most basic services for treatment and mechanisms for accountability.
+Hundreds of thousands of survivors of sexual violence from Nepal to Colombia now live in silence and shame without even the most basic services for treatment and mechanisms for accountability.

 About the Exhibit

 "The Legacy of Rape" is a moving series of first-hand accounts from women who have survived sexual violence during times of armed conflict.

 In speaking out, women from Colombia, The Democratic Republic of Congo, Nepal, and Bosnia and Herzegovina courageously shed light on the impunity many perpetrators enjoy, despite victims' limited recourse for justice.
 In doing so, these women not only encourage others to speak out, but also make visible the need for policy changes at regional, national, and international levels.

 Contact PROOF if you would like to know more about hiring the exhibit, or would like to receive additional information.
 We also arrange educational workshops, lectures, and provide resources for teachers.

 Columbia University Institute for Research on Women, Gender, and Sexuality

 War Art Reporting and Memory (WARM) festival, Sarajevo, Bosnia and Herzegovina (as "My Body a War Zone").